 The compensation available to you through a medication error claim will depend on the legal action that you can use to seek it.
 If the medication error was the result of a military medical provider’s mistake, you will likely need to follow the Federal Tort Claims Act (FTCA).
 If so, we can help you fill out and file a Form 95, which requests administrative action to resolve your claim.
 Through this process, you can seek fair compensation for your losses, but it will feel different than doing the same thing in civil court.
 With us leading the way, though, you won’t have to worry about those differences yourself—we’ll be there to act on your behalf and pursue the fairest outcome.

-Bring Your Case to our Firm Today
+Bring Your Case to Our Firm Today

 When your family has been hurt due to medical negligence that resulted in a prescription medication error, count on National Trial Law to be your legal guide.
 Our firm focuses on military medical malpractice cases, like those involving a VA hospital or an on-base hospital.
 If your medication error was made by a medical provider connected to or working for the U.S. government, we want to hear from you to see how we can help.